This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Some parts of the plant contain more of these compounds than others, so when you choose an ashwagandha extract, you should pay attention to where it comes from.
 Leaf extracts usually contain higher levels of withaferin A than root extracts.

 It should never be used by women who are pregnant or breastfeeding.
-There is some evidence it may induce miscarriages, and there is no available safety information about breastfeeding while taking the herb.
+There is no available safety information about breastfeeding while taking the herb.

 People using diabetes medications, blood pressure medications, medications that suppress the immune system, sedatives or medications for thyroid problems should not use ashwagandha unless they’ve consulted with their doctors first.